My Tulum Travel Guide for a Perfect Caribbean Vacation

 A former walled city from the time of the Mayan empire, a Caribbean paradise.
 Tulum has become a haven for travel junkies from all over the world … how can you not fall in love with Tulum?
 In my Tulum travel guide, you’ll find everything you need for a perfect stay.
 From the most fun things to do in Tulum to the best places to stay in Tulum.
 Let’s get to it!

 Tulum, located in Mexico’s Yucatan Peninsula, holds one of the best-preserved ancient Mayan cities on the Caribbean coast.
 In recent years, the town has also become a hub for ecotourism, thanks to gems such as the surviving local practices of the ancient Mayas to the beautiful Sian Ka’an biosphere reserve.
-So you can imagine the wide variety of things to do in Tulum!

 Get Your Guide gives you so many opportunities to discover Tulum.
 BOOK A DAY TRIP OR A GUIDED TOUR HERE.

-Some Things To Bring…
+Tulum Travel Guide: Some Things To Bring…

 Beautiful as Tulum might be, it’s still right in the tropic and surrounded by the jungle: many things to do in Tulum are steps away from the jungle.
 In fact, all the best restaurants are located right in the jungle.
 Because of this, it’s vital that you bring mosquito spray.

-Traveling – How to Get to Tulum?
+Tulum Travel Guide – How to Get Here?

 Tourist favorite beach city Cancun is 1.5 to 2 hours away from Tulum, depending on weather and traffic.
 Because of this, the easiest way to reach the town is by arriving to Cancun by plane first, which should be easy as most airports in the area will fly there.